BeeHive-org/5-choice-serial-reaction-time/documentation/make_chamber.md

 ## Maker beam frame{pagestep}

- + Using [150mm mini hacksaw]{Qty:1,cat: Tool} cut 2 pcs 200mm long and 6 pcs 150mm long from the [maker beam XL]{Qty:1,cat: material}

-  + From the [M3 tap set]{Qty:1,cat: Tool} place the taping screw on the [tap wrench]{Qty:1,cat: Tool} then make threads on the holes at the end of the maker beam xl pieces that you had cut ealier.

   + Place 2 makerbeam xl 200mm and 150 mm end to end at their meeting point joing them together using [corner](models/corner.stl){previewpage}. to make a square frame.
 Using [M3x8 Pozi pan machine screw]{Qty:12} fasten the corners to the maker beam xl uisng [Pozidriv PZ1 screw driver]{qty:1,cat:tool}.
 Repeat the process for all the corners to make a rectangle.